MomoDeve/MSL/README.md

 ```

 ## Writing Hello World in MSL
-First program that you usually want to write to test new language and its compiler is a simple "Hello World!" program.
-In MSL this program will look like:
+First program that you usually want to write to test new language and its compiler is a simple "Hello World" program.
+In MSL language this program will look like this:
 ```cs
 // main.msl file
 namespace Program